intelligent-machine-learning/dlrover/docs/blogs/dlrover_rm.md

 anomalies (e.g., slow nodes) in DLRM training.

-To this end, this paper develops a cloud-based deep learning training system specifically designed for DLRM, which takes into account runtime training information to accurately allocate and elastically schedule resources for training jobs, and introduces a series of new mechanisms, including dynamic data sharding, flash checkpoint, seamless migration, and pre-tuning-based OOM prevention.
+To this end, this paper develops a cloud-based deep learning training system specifically designed for DLRM, which takes into account trainin runtime information to accurately allocate and elastically schedule resources for training jobs, and introduces a series of new mechanisms, including dynamic data sharding, flash checkpoint, seamless migration, and pre-tuning-based OOM prevention.
 DLRover achieves excellent throughput, high resource utilization and robust fault